 Some individuals remove the tree stump by grinding it down.
 A viable approach for removing the tree stump and its rootstock is to destroy the tree roots with bleach.
 It appears weird that a substance like bleach may kill a tree stump and kill tree roots.

 How does bleach hurt trees?
-According to some scientists, there is insufficient proof that bleach destroys residual roots and stumps.
+According to some scientists, there is insufficient proof that bleach destroys residual roots and maple tree stump.
 This is because it isn`t regarded as damaging to a tree’s structure.

-Because old trees are less likely to react to compounds like bleach owing to their size, employing bleach as a successful therapy is difficult.
+Because old trees are less likely to react to compounds like bleach solution owing to their size, employing bleach solution as a successful therapy is difficult.

-This article teaches you some of the most effective ways of removing tree stumps and killing tree roots and also examines their pros and cons so you can decide exactly how you want to remove unwanted trees and stumps.
+This article teaches you some of the most effective ways of removing tree stump and killing tree roots and also examines their pros and cons so you can decide exactly how you want to remove unwanted trees stump.